jknightlab/neut-blueprint/README.md

 ![**Figure 3:** Difference in the number of peaks before and after consolidating samples](figure/comparePeakCountPlot.png)

 ![**Figure 4:** Difference in peak width before and after consolidating samples.](figure/compareWidthPlot.png)

+In addition to considering individual histone marks we are also considering groups broader groups with related effects.  are grouped together as activating marks and  are grouped together as repressive marks.
+Furthermore, we define to types of enhancer marks by considering *H3K4me1* and whether it occurs together or without *H3K27ac*.
+The former indicates an active and the latter a poised enhancer.

+Based on these definitions there are 137311 activating and 147417 repressive marks as well as
+22336 active and
+60805 poised enhancers.

 # Appendix {-}
 ## Custom functions used